Here’s an easy recipe for a soul-warming batch of Pozole Rojo!

 - crispy tortilla strips

 - Start by de-stemming and de-seeding the dried chiles.
 Give the chile pieces a quick roast in a 400F oven for 1-2 minutes.
-You can alternatively flash roast them in a dry skillet.
+Alternatively, you can flash roast them in a skillet on the stovetop for 15-30 seconds per side.
 Cover the chile pieces with hot tap water and let them reconstitute for 20-30 minutes or until you need them.

 - Preheat your soup pot to medium high and add a glug of oil.
 Cut the pork shoulder into chunks in the 1-1.5" range.
 I usually trim off and discard any large pieces of fat.
 Sprinkle generously with salt and sear the pork pieces in the soup pot until turning brown on all sides (tongs work great for this step).
 Set the seared pork aside until you need it.